zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 3. Retrieve the IP addresses for the obtained name servers by doing a lookup on public Internet if the name server name is out-of-zone.
 4. Retrieve the NS RR set from all retrieved name server IP address.
-5. If the NS RR set is not give the same answer from all the name servers, this test case fails.
+5. If the NS RR set does not give the same answer from all the name servers, this test case fails.

 ### Outcome(s)